When Stucco Patching Meets Concrete Restoration

 |---|---|---|

 Structure First, Finish Second.
-Never patch a crack without fixing the underlying cause.
-If the crack is caused by a rusted lath or a leaking window, applying a surface patch will only trap moisture and accelerate the rot.
+Never patch a plaster crack without resolving the underlying cause.
+If a crack is caused by a rusted lath seam or window flashing failure, applying a cosmetic finish patch will only trap moisture, accelerate framing rot, and fail again within months.

 5. Choosing the Right Contractor